-The Personal Challenge – Putting the Identity Puzzle Together
+The Personal Challenge – Mastering Teenage Identity Development

 The teen years are where we really start exploring this “who am I?” question.
 That identity question doesn’t end after the teen years, as it is a lifelong question, but the most intense focus for most people is as a teenager (and early twenties).

 Your “Identity Puzzle”

 An identity is made up of a lot of elements.
 Some, like your sense of purpose or values are elements that you develop.
 Others, like gender or race, are elements that are givens and you have to figure out what they mean for you.
 It really is a puzzle with a lot of pieces.

 A big part of the teen heroic journey is leaving your identity as a child behind and discovering who you are becoming – your gifts, your values, what matters to you, what you like about yourself and what you want to change or develop.
 Who am I in the world?
 Who am I in my relationships with family, friends, romantic partners, my community, etc.?
 What impact does my race, gender, sexual orientation, friends and affiliations have on my identity?

 The best approach is to relax and be curious – pay attention and talk with others.
 The answers will come.
 Teenage identity development takes time – it is a journey and sometimes a long one.
 Your sense of identity will grow and evolve.